i3thuan5/multiple-databases-backup/README.md

 gpg --decrypt <postgres15.sql.gz.gpg> | zcat
 ```

-### MAX_PERIOD_IN_HOURS_TO_KEEP_EVERY_BACKUPS

-This optional environment variable is how old backups kept.
-Every backup recently in this period will be kept.
-The default value is `72`.
-It means 72 hours, 3 days.

-### MAX_PERIOD_IN_DAYS_TO_KEEP_DAILY_BACKUPS

-This optional environment variable is how many daily backups kept.
-The daily backup is the first backup in one day.
-The default value is `90`.
-It means 90 days, 3 months.

-### MAX_PERIOD_IN_MONTHS_TO_KEEP_MONTHLY_BACKUPS
+### Retention Policy

-This optional environment variable is how many monthly backups kept.
-The monthly backup is the first backup in one month.
-The default value is `36`.
-It means 36 months, 3 years.
+There are 3 variables available for users to setup their retention policy.
+Backup files that are older than a specified period will be deleted, while a daily/monthly backup, which is the earliest backup file of the day/month, will be kept for a specified period.

+- `MAX_PERIOD_IN_HOURS_TO_KEEP_EVERY_BACKUPS`: The time period in **hours** to keep all the recent backups.
+Backup files that are older than this period will be deleted, except for the daily and monthly backups that are to be kept.
+The default value is `72` hours.
+- `MAX_PERIOD_IN_DAYS_TO_KEEP_DAILY_BACKUPS`: The time period in **days** to keep all the daily backups.
+Earliest backup of each day is kept for this period.
+The default value is `90` days.
+- `MAX_PERIOD_IN_MONTHS_TO_KEEP_MONTHLY_BACKUPS`: The time period in **months** to keep all the monthly backups.
+Earliest backup of each month is kept for this period.
+The default value is `36` months.

-## Examples
+## Example Configuration

 ### docker-compose

-Keep `docker-compose.yml` simple and set the variables in `.env`.

 #### docker-compose.yml

+Configure the `environment` part like this, so that the container is accepting environment variables set in `.env`.

 ```
 version: '3'